 It would be a long two days before Lucy came back to him.
 For two days she slept fitfully and sometimes moaned in her sleep.
 Ethan found himself tucked up in Joe’s bedroll on the floor beside her and each time he awoke, Joe was either sitting next to the bed or bathing Lucy’s face with cool water or spooning something into her mouth.
 The fear that had chewed at his stomach was beginning to ease and when Lucy finally looked at him and knew who he was, he found tears rolling down his face that he simply couldn’t stop.

 The sun was barely making its way over the horizon when Ethan felt a gentle tug on his arm.
-He bolted upright and Clare sprang back from him as they barely missed butting heads.
-He flung the blanket off his legs and was half way across the room before Clare caught his arm.
+He bolted upright and Claire sprang back from him as they barely missed butting heads.
+He flung the blanket off his legs and was half way across the room before Claire caught his arm.

 “Nothing’s wrong, Uncle Ethan!
 I came to tell you that Ben is awake.”